Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Model and main result

 Now define the functions $a_{j,k}(z_1,z_2)$ for $(j,k)\in \mathbf{D}$ by

 where the inequality $(C_1,C_2) \geq (j,k)$ is meant component-wise.
-In the continuous approximation mentioned above, the two arguments $z_1$ and $z_2$ describe the number of defaulted type $1$ respectively type $2$ subsidiaries whose effect on the system has already been taken into account, divided by $n$.
-For a holding with original subsidiary capitals $(C_1,C_2) \geq (j,k)$, the probability that due to links from these defaulted institutions, the capital has been reduced to $(j,k)$, is approximately given by $\psi_{C_1-j,C_2-k} (p_1 z_1,p_2 z_2)$ and thus heuristically $a_{j,k}(z_1,z_2)$ describes the fraction of holdings that have the capital $(j,k)$, after a fraction $z_1$ (respectively $z_2$) of type $1$ (respectively type $2$) subsidiaries have defaulted.
+In the continuous approximation mentioned above, the two arguments $z_1$ and $z_2$ describe the current number of defaulted type $1$ respectively type $2$ subsidiaries whose effect on the system has already been taken into account, divided by $n$.
+These get updated in subsequent rounds.
+For a holding with original subsidiary capitals $(C_1,C_2) \geq (j,k)$, the probability that due to links from these defaulted institutions, the capital has been reduced from $(C_1, C_2)$ by $(C_1-j,C_2-k)$ to $(j,k)$, is approximately given by $\psi_{C_1-j,C_2-k} (p_1 z_1,p_2 z_2)$, and thus heuristically $a_{j,k}(z_1,z_2)$ describes the fraction of holdings that have the capital $(j,k)$, after a fraction $z_1$ (respectively $z_2$) of type $1$ (respectively type $2$) subsidiaries have defaulted.